orsonkent/cf-docker/README.md

 - Ability to run on a single machine
 - Not tied (without extensive coding) to infrastructure.
 - Expensive to run for an individual (10+VMs on Amazon is outside my personal affordabilty for experimenting with a technology that interests me)
+- Using monit as the process management tool instead of something vaguely standard.

 Basically, CF1 rocked my world, and I fell in love with the tech.
 CF2 (particularly BOSH, and the whole "Only bother if you have a corporate budget" idea) bugged the crap out of me, and pretty much the WHOLE time I was working on it, I wished that its creators hadn't 'broken'* it.